 The draftsman Voss agreed with that view.
 “The survival of journalism and the quality of journalistic work are at stake.
 A wild site where large platforms do not respect publisher copyrights can mean the end of thousands of journalist jobs,” Voss said.

-Mathias Döpfner, CEO of the German publishing company Axel Springer, portrays snippets of articles, compares to theft of butter or milk in the grocery store.
+Mathias Döpfner, CEO of the German publishing company Axel Springer, portrays snippets of articles, compares to the theft of butter or milk in the grocery store.

 The Germans have experience with a similar law, and they are not very satisfied.
 In 2013, they introduced a new copyright law that imposes an obligation to pay for excerpts.
 Google responded surprisingly – stopped showing it if the publisher did not have the right to give it free of charge.
 Ultimately, most of them also did, and so the law was paid by smaller search engines that could not negotiate such favorable conditions.